bankofcanada/TutorialsEcon.jl/FRB-US/main.md

 ## Prepare the Exogenous Data

-We start with a simulation data that is set to 0 everywhere and we assign the data from `longbase`.
+We start by pre-allocating simulation data that is set to 0 everywhere.
+Then we assign within it the data from `longbase` using Julia's `.=` operator.

 ```@repl frbus
 ed = zerodata(m, p);